 - Work in hot or cold areas since equipment is often outdoors.

-One of the biggest misconceptions about HVAC is that it’s a blue-collar position.
-You have to have a specific skill set, in-depth instruction and ongoing endorsements.
+One of the most typical misconceptions about HVAC is that it’s a blue-collar position.
+You need a certain skill set, extensive training and ongoing certification.

 - Have job security knowing your position can’t be outsourced.

-To become an HVAC technician, you should have a high school diploma or GED, plus comprehensive instruction.
-Other more specialized (and higher paying) HVAC jobs typically require extra education or endorsements.
+To become an HVAC technician, you will require a high school diploma or GED, plus comprehensive training.
+Other more specialized (and higher paying) HVAC careers typically require extra schooling or endorsements.

-You can become certified by taking classes at a community college or trade school.
+You can be certified by taking classes at a community college or trade school.
 How long it takes to become an HVAC technician relies on the program, which is often six months to two years.
-Your employer could also require NATE certification.
-This stands for North American Technician Excellence, this top endorsement expands your technical expertise to help you better serve customers.
+Your employer might also want NATE certification.
+This stands for North American Technician Excellence, this industry-leading certification increases your technical know-how to help you better serve customers.

 Another benefit of working in HVAC is little to no educational debt.